open-navigation/opennav_amd_demonstrations/README.md

 - `honeybee_nav2` contains the navigation configurations for the various demonstrations
 - `honeybee_demos` contains the demo scripts, launch files, and so forth to perform the applications.
 These would be notionally replaced by business logic for a refined, deployed application.
 - `scripts` contain developer scripts used by Open Navigation to perform the demonstrations which have potential useful value to the community in getting started

+There's also a submodule to the SAM3 Semantic Navigation demonstrations which require the Strix Halo, X100, or Ryzen AI Max+ 395 to run server-class semantic segmentation foundation models on the edge.
+See that project for its respective configurations, additional setup instructions, and detailed demonstrations.

 Bonus: `docs` contains a number of developer guides for bootstrapping new computers for robots, network setup with ROS 2, setting up field experimental networks, how to visualize data remotely, make software run on startup, and so on.